MohamedAshraf-DE/MohamedAshraf-DE/README.md

 ---

 <p align="center">
-  <i>✨ “Data is the new electricity — I’m building the power grid.” ⚡</i>
+  <i>✨ "Data is the new electricity — I'm building the power grid." ⚡</i>
 </p>